Glossary

 The headline artifact of every Verdifax run.
 A 64-character lowercase SHA-256 hex digest computed from every other field in the ExecutionManifest.
 The single value an external verifier checks.

-DKEC kernel that binds execution to the actor that initiated it.
+DKEC kernel that binds execution to the actor that initiated it via an Ed25519 signature over the AER record.
 Answers: "Who performed this action?"
+Public-key registered against the API key at first use; signatures verifiable offline.

 Stage 7 output.
 A Merkle inclusion proof in a transparency log, binding the run to an immutable public record.